-Pence to visit Mexico-California border with caravan of asylum-seekers nearby
+Pence visits Mexico-California border with caravan of asylum-seekers nearby

 The original Calexico border wall was built in the 1990s out of recycled scraps of metal and old landing mat, CBP said in a statement in February, when work on the replacement began.

+“This is the beginning of keeping our promise to the American people that we’re going to build a wall,” Pence said.

+The Calexico project funding was allocated in FY2017 before Congress passed its current spending bill which included $1.6 for border construction, but much of which is for replacement building and technological advancements, not the construction of the border wall itself.

-About 120 miles west of Imperial, Calif., where Pence is visiting, a caravan of upwards of 100 people from Central America seeking asylum in the United States were on the Mexican side of the border, outside a port of entry in San Diego.
+About 120 miles west of Imperial, Calif., where Pence was visiting, a caravan of upwards of 100 people from Central America seeking asylum in the United States were on the Mexican side of the border, outside a port of entry in San Diego.

 As of Monday morning, none of the travelers had been processed by U.S. Customs and Border Protection.
 On Sunday evening, Border Patrol commissioner Kevin McAleenan released a statement saying that the San Ysidro port of entry had "reached capacity."

+He used the caravan question to make a call for tougher immigration laws, skirting the actual question being asked, of what percentage of the migrants deserved asylum.

+"We need a change in the law.
+Catch and release is ridiculous.
+If they touch our country, you catch them and release them into our country.
+That's not acceptable to anybody," he said.

-President Trump has been openly critical of the caravan, most recently mentioning it during his rally on Saturday night in Michigan.
+Previously, Trump had mentioned the caravan during his rally on Saturday night in Michigan.

 "Are you watching that mess that's going on right now with the caravan coming up?
 Are you watching this and our laws are so weak, they're, so pathetic," he said.